Discovery projects: Finding out what we don’t know

 But what about new stuff?

 The year 2016 rolled around and brought with it some new feature requests, and some new team additions too.
 We formed a mini team and labeled what we were doing as a “Discovery Project” because, well, we wanted to do things a bit differently and do lots of discovering.
 This blog will talk about the discovery process and how we did it.
-To learn how we conducted our research for this Discovery Project, read our other blog here.

 We really wanted to learn what to build and how to build something new for Optimal Workshop.
 This meant embracing uncertainty and starting out with very few requirements.
 We had to discover how to work together in a more collaborative way with this new cross-functional team (new hires included a designer/developer, a senior developer, and two user researchers).